FatimaMesh/Inventory-Management/README.md

 # Inventory Management

-In this assignment, you will create a simple inventory management system which allows users to add, remove, and view items in the inventory.
+It is a simple inventory management system which allows users to add, remove, and view items in the inventory.

-## Requirements
+## Classes

-## Level 1 - Mandatory

 1. Create class `Item`, which has name (readonly), quantity, and created date, which are private.
 Amount of each item cannot be negative.
 Provide the following features: